OpenTermsArchive/engine/README.md

 await stopHeadlessBrowser();
 ```

-The `fetch` module can also be configured as a [`node-config` submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
-If [`node-config`](https://github.com/node-config/node-config) is used in the project, the default `fetcher` configuration can be overridden by adding a `fetcher` object to the local config.
-See [Configuration file](#configuration-file) for full reference.
+The `fetch` module options are defined as a [`node-config` submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
+If [`node-config`](https://github.com/node-config/node-config) is used in the project, the default `fetcher` configuration can be overridden by adding a `fetcher` object to the [local configuration file](#configuration-file).

-#### filter
+#### `filter`

-The `filter` module transforms HTML or PDF content into a Markdown string.
+The `filter` module transforms HTML or PDF content into a Markdown string according to a [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service).
+You can use it in your code with `import filter from 'open-terms-archive/filter';`.
-It will filter content based on the [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service).

-You can use the filter in your code by using `import filter from 'open-terms-archive/filter';`.

-The `filter` function documentation is available as JSDoc within [./src/archivist/filter/index.js](./src/archivist/filter/index.js).
+The `filter` function documentation is available [as JSDoc](./src/archivist/filter/index.js).

-#### page-declaration
+#### `PageDeclaration`

-PageDeclaration object is used to describe a page to be tracked by Open Terms Archive.

-You can use the page-declaration in your code by using `import pageDeclaration from 'open-terms-archive/page-declaration';`.
+The `PageDeclaration` class encapsulates information about a page tracked by Open Terms Archive.
+You can use it in your code by using `import pageDeclaration from 'open-terms-archive/page-declaration';`.

 ## Using locally